marionbarker/LoopPatches/README.md

 ***
 ## LoopPatches

-**README last updated on 28-April-2023**
+**README last updated on 22-May-2023**

-This branch is modified to work with a proposed addition to Dosing Strategy of a linear ramp associated with Automatic Bolus.
+This branch applies a patch for a new option when selecting Automatic Bolus Dosing Strategy.
+The option can be enabled on the Dosing Strategy screen and is only active when Automatic Bolus is selected.
+The percentage of the recommended bolus amount that is automatically delivered ramps from 20% to 80% depending on Glucose level.

+* Option is similar in speed of correction to Temp Basal when Glucose is near correction range
+* Option is similar to the fixed 40% correction of Automatic Bolus when Glucose in slightly elevated above correction range
+* Option provides 80% correction with Automatic Bolus when Glucose is elevated (above 200 mg/dL, 11.1 mmol/L)

+This branch works with main up through dev (as of May 20, 2023).
+A separate branch is required for dev after that date.

-Draft pull requests (Loop 1988 and LoopKit 477) were submitted on 28-April-2023.
+The associated PR are (Loop 1988 and LoopKit 477).

 This branch of LoopPatches should only be used by experienced testers.
 There will be updates.

-* The primary purpose is to provide easy access to this linear ramp addition
-* The secondary purpose is to provide LoopPatches that work in coordination with the code changes in the two pull requests
+We started calling this a "linear" ramp, but it will probably be renamed later.

 Summary Instructions.

 1. Start with a clean clone of LoopWorkspace, (main or dev as of last test on 28-April-2023) and stash any modifications you want to keep
-2. Apply [PATCH NUMBER ONE](#patch-number-one) to add the linear ramp option to AB dosing strategy
+2. Apply [PATCH NUMBER ONE](#patch-number-one) to add the new option to AB dosing strategy
-    * Inside Loop Settings, Dosing Strategy, there is a new toggle to enable the linear ramp of the bolus partial application factor
+    * Inside Loop Settings, Dosing Strategy, there is a new toggle to enable the "linear ramp" of the bolus partial application factor
         * This strategy uses a minGlucose threshold calculated from the lower bound of your current correction range plus 10 md/dL
-        * For glucose at minGlucose and below, a bolusPartialApplicationFactor of 15% is used
+        * For glucose at minGlucose and below, a bolusPartialApplicationFactor of 20% is used
-        * For glucose in the range of minGlucose to 250 mg/dL, the bolusPartialApplicationFactor ramps up linearly to 100%
+        * For glucose in the range of minGlucose to 200 mg/dL, the bolusPartialApplicationFactor increases linearly to 80%
-        * For glucose greater than 250 mg/dL, the bolusPartialApplicationFactor remains 100%
+        * For glucose greater than 200 mg/dL, the bolusPartialApplicationFactor remains 80%
-        * The linear ramp option is disabled by default
+        * The "linear ramp" option is disabled by default
 3. (Optional) Apply [PATCH NUMBER TWO](#patch-number-two) to add a compatible version of [CustomTypeOne LoopPatches](https://www.loopandlearn.org/custom-type-one-loop-patches)
     * These patches are not required to test the new linear ramp and should not be used by anyone not already familiar with them
     * The Dosing Strategy of Automatic Bolus with Linear Ramp enabled is meant to replace the old "Switcher Patch" which has been removed from this branch of LoopPatches
-    * The ability to choose bolusPartialApplicationFactor value in LoopPatches remains: as before, it is a constant over all glucose values that replaces the default 40%, but is only used when you disable the Linear Ramp option
+    * The ability to choose bolusPartialApplicationFactor value in LoopPatches remains: as before, it is a constant over all glucose values that replaces the default 40%, but is only used when you disable the new "Linear Ramp" option
     * The other LoopPatches features are unchanged - please refer to the documentation link above

 This README file is bare-bones.